stavzog/P5js-Cube-Game/README.md

 # Projects
-In this repositoy I will upload all my projects and if you have any ides, feel free to tell me on the issues tab!!
+In this repositoy I will upload all my projects and if you have any ideas, feel free to tell me on the issues tab!!